Post-Newtonian Dynamics of Radiating Charges: Canonical Formulation and Binary Inspiral Laws

-In this section we numerically solve the order--reduced Lorentz--Dirac equations (Eq.~\ref{maineq1}) for a single charged particle in a uniform magnetic field, followed by three examples cases of increasing complexity.
+In this section we numerically solve the order-reduced Lorentz-Dirac equations (Eq.~\ref{eq:LL_expanded}) for a single charged particle in a uniform magnetic field, followed by three examples cases of increasing complexity.
+In all simulations, the parameters are chosen to make dissipative effects visible on accessible timescales.
 Unless stated otherwise, we choose the charge, mass, and permittivity to be $q=m=\varepsilon_{0}=1$.
-The radiation--reaction timescale $\tau_{0} = \frac{1}{4\pi\varepsilon_{0}}\!\left(\frac{2 q^{2}}{3 m c^{3}}\right)$ is evaluated using $c=30$ for the cyclotron example to enhance the dissipative effects over the integration interval.
-The particle is initially located at $\mathbf{r}_{0}=(0,0,0)$ with initial three--velocity $\mathbf{v}_{0}=(5,5,0)$, corresponding to a relativistic cyclotron orbit in the $x$--$y$ plane.
+The radiation-reaction timescale $\tau_{0} = \frac{1}{4\pi\varepsilon_{0}}\!\left(\frac{2 q^{2}}{3 m c^{3}}\right)$ is evaluated using $c=30$ for the cyclotron example to enhance the dissipative effects over the integration interval.
+The particle is initially located at $\mathbf{r}_{0}=(0,0,0)$ with initial three-velocity $\mathbf{v}_{0}=(5,5,0)$, corresponding to a relativistic cyclotron orbit in the $x$-$y$ plane.
 We impose a uniform magnetic field $\mathbf{B}=(0,0,B_{c})$ with $B_{c}=10$, and no external electric field.
-The dynamical variables evolved are $(t(\tau),x(\tau),y(\tau),z(\tau))$ together with the four--velocity $u^{\mu}(\tau)$, integrated from proper time $\tau=0$ up to $\tau = \tau_{\mathrm{f}}=150$.
-These parameter choices produce long, slowly decaying cyclotron trajectories that illustrate the radiation--reaction--induced drift and the expected damping of the transverse motion, while the longitudinal motion remains constant due to the chosen initial conditions.
+The dynamical variables evolved are $(t(\tau),x(\tau),y(\tau),z(\tau))$ together with the four-velocity $u^{\mu}(\tau)$, integrated from proper time $\tau=0$ up to $\tau = \tau_{\mathrm{f}}=150$.
+These parameter choices produce long, slowly decaying cyclotron trajectories that illustrate the radiation-reaction-induced drift and the expected damping of the transverse motion, while the longitudinal motion remains constant due to the chosen initial conditions.
 As a consistency check, we verified that the instantaneous radiated power predicted by the Larmor formula matches the loss of kinetic energy obtained directly from the numerical solution of the order–reduced equations.
 Using the expression

 with the proper–acceleration invariant $a^{2}(\tau)=a^{\mu}a_{\mu}$, we computed the total radiated energy \( E_{\rm rad}=\int_{\tau_{\min}}^{\tau_{\max}} P_{\rm rad}(\tau)\,d\tau. \) For the parameter choices, the numerical integration yields